SP5600EMU – Emulation Kit

 Purpose of the experiment

-To perform the experiment connect the DT4800 output to the input channel of the MCA DT5770 and use the DT4800 GP0 as digitizer “trigger IN”.
-The DT4800 Control Software Interface allows to emulate signals from a real energy spectrum linked to different radioactive sources with variable activity.
+To perform the experiment connect the DT4800 output to input of the MCA DT5770 and use the DT4800 GP0 as digitizer “trigger IN”.
+The DT4800 Control Software Interface allows to emulate signals from a real energy spectrum linked to a radioactive source with variable activity.

 Block diagram of the experimental setup that makes use of the “Emulation Kit”

 The figure shows a typical gamma spectrum, recorded with a very low energy threshold.
 The left over from the system noise is clearly visible, as well as the low energy line at 32 keV and the photopeak.
 For this specific spectrum, the energy resolution on the 662 keV peak corresponds to

 Energy Resolution = ( FWHMpeak ⁄ μpeak ) * 100 ~ 10

 FWHMpeak = full width at half maximum of the peak

 μpeak = channel number of the peak centroid